Guide to Social Media Campaigns: What it is and How to Create One

 Gillette's outspoken position against toxic masculinity in a viral commercial prompted a heated debate on social platforms, showcasing the company's capacity to fight for social change.
 Despite being one of YouTube's most hated videos, it received tremendous interest, with more than 1.5 million social media mentions in only two days, a remarkable rise from less than 10,000 mentions the week before.

 The hashtag #TheBestMenCanBe was extensively used, receiving 187,400 mentions in one day.
-Despite the unfavourable reaction, this campaign epitomises "outrage marketing," since it sparked discussion and interest about the company.
+Despite the unfavorable reaction, this campaign epitomizes "outrage marketing," since it sparked discussion and interest about the company.

-Five months later, Gillette reinforced their dedication to the community with the #MyBestSelf ad, which was praised for its favourable representation of the transgender population.
+Five months later, Gillette reinforced their dedication to the community with the #MyBestSelf ad, which was praised for its favorable representation of the transgender population.
 Overall, these campaigns demonstrated Gillette's willingness.

 This kind of social media marketing is often called negative marketing, which can also make or break a company’s brand positioning in the minds of the target audience.